Roblox/creator-docs/content/en-us/luau/functions.md

 ### Event Handlers

 You can assign a function, known as an **event handler**, to execute when an event fires.
 For example, you can create a function called `onPlayerAdded()` to the `Class.Players.PlayerAdded` event to print the name of whatever player joins.
-For more information, see [Built-In Events](../scripting/events/built-in.md).
+For more information, see [Events](../scripting/events/index.md).

 ```lua
 local Players = game:GetService("Players")